 Who can join Quit2Heal?

-- Individuals who are over 18, who live in the U.S., who have been diagnosed with cancer in the past year, who have smoked (at least a puff) in the past month, can read English, and have a smartphone.
+- Individuals who are over 18, who live in the U.S., who have been diagnosed with cancer in the past year or are currently receiving or planning to receive cancer treatment, who have smoked (at least a puff) in the past month, can read English, and have a smartphone.

 - And who want to quit in the next 30 days!